Created by Whitman Chambers

 Invariably lumped in with Torchy Blane, with whom she shares a gift for mile-a-minute yammering, hard-charging competitivness, and a knack for getting to the bottom of things while the men around her drag their feet (and occasionally their knuckles).
-Katie appeared in seven or so stories in the pulps (mostly Detective Fiction Weekly) in 1936 and ’37, beginning with “The Duchess Spots a Killer” in the July 1935 issue of Mystery, all narrated by Pinky Kane, a reporter from a rival paper who keeps asking her to marry him.
+Katie appeared in just seven in the pulps (mostly Detective Fiction Weekly) in 1936 and ’37, beginning with “The Duchess Spots a Killer” in the July 1935 issue of Mystery, all narrated by Pinky Kane, a reporter from a rival paper who keeps asking her to marry him.

 But she has things to do, and she loves her job.

 She’s the police reporter for the Sun in a never-named city, constantly looking for her next scoop–and usually getting it, thanks to a combination of determination, pluck and, as her male rivals dismissively call it, female intuition.
 Even her sometime-boyfriend Pinky doesn’t quite get it.
 But she certainly does make some leaps, and she does seem to have the ability, as more than one description puts it, “produce hunches faster than a cigarette machine turns out coffin nails.”

 The Duchess made her debut two years before the first Torchy movie, which was allegedly based on Frederick Nebel’s Kennedy and McBride stories.
 But Torchy bears a much stronger resemblance to The Duchess, to than Nebel’s duo who were both male and had no apparent attraction to each other.
 I’m just sayin’…

 ABOUT THE AUTHOR